Imran Khan, former Pakistan prime minister, arrested in Islamabad

 ISLAMABAD — Pakistan's paramilitary forces have arrested former Prime Minister Imran Khan in the capital Islamabad, in a move that threatens to escalate political tensions at a time of economic distress in the country.

-In the Pakistani city of Lahore, which has become Khan's seat of power, his party, Pakistan Tehreek-i-Insaaf, posted an image on Twitter of an alarm siren and urged supporters to reach a popular crossing to demonstrate.
-The words, "Reach Liberty Chowk Right Now," were emblazoned across the image.
+In Lahore, which has become Khan's seat of power, his party, Pakistan Tehreek-i-Insaaf, posted an image on Twitter of an alarm siren and urged supporters to reach a popular crossing to demonstrate.
+The words "Reach Liberty Chowk Right Now" were emblazoned across the image.

 It was not immediately clear why Khan was detained, given that he had been attending court hearings for cases he was embroiled in, to request bail.

-Khan had dodged previous arrest attempts from his residence in Lahore with his supporters clashing with police, ultimately pushing them back.
+Khan has dodged previous arrest attempts from his residence in Lahore with his supporters clashing with police, ultimately pushing them back.

-"ISPR sahib," he said in a Twitter statement, referring to the military spokesman, "when an institution takes action against black sheep, it improves its own credibility.
-An institution which catches corrupt people strengthens itself," he said in comments first translated in the Pakistani daily Dawn.
-He added: "It is my army, my Pakistan not just yours.
+"ISPR sahib," Khan said in a video statement on Twitter, referring to the military spokesman, "when an institution takes action against black sheep, it improves its own credibility.
+An institution which catches corrupt people strengthens itself," he said, according to translated remarks reported in the Dawn newspaper.
+"It is my army, my Pakistan not just yours.
 It is our army."

 Khan was ousted from power in April last year in a no-confidence motion, after the military signaled it no longer supported his rule.